HomeHow To GuidesHow To Build an In-Ground Fire Pit

 Square Fire Pit Ring – Besthomegear.com

-Trust Us – If you’re building a fire pit with pavers, the simplest way is by using a fire pit ring – and BTW – clean-up is “WAY” easier.
+Trust us—if you’re building a fire pit with pavers, the simplest way is to use a fire pit ring—and by the way, clean-up is “WAY” easier.

 A final consideration for creating a complete fire pit area is to choose patio furniture that fits it well.
-Keep the style of your fire pit in mind when picking your furniture out.
+Remember your fire pit’s style when picking your furniture out.

-When buying patio furniture – A classic or Rustic table usually pairs best with a round fire pit of natural stone.
+When buying patio furniture, a classic or Rustic table usually pairs best with a round fire pit made of natural stone.
 In contrast, modern furniture provides a more “high-end” look for square fire pits built of sleeker concrete pavers.

 “Portable Fire Pits”